cmanv/tkstatus/README.md

 # tkstatus
-Status bar for X11 window managers written in tcl/tk
+Status bar for minimalist X11 window managers written in tcl/tk

 ## Introduction
 Thus is a personal project specifically designed to run on FreeBSD desktop with the cwm window manager.
 The main script uses tk/tcl 8.6.